Survivor România: Earlier versions

-Kanal D (2020 - 2021)
+Kanal D (2020–2021)

 After a 4-year hiatus on 13 November 2019, Kanal D, announced that it would be reviving the series in 2020.
-The series commenced airing on 18 January 2020.
+The series premiered on 20 January 2020.
+The programme initially aired 4 times a week.
 Unlike its predecessors, the show was renewed for another season and has continued to be successful since.
 On 29 December 2020, Dan Cruceru announced he would be stepping down as presenter after one season.
 Citing his reasons for leaving, Cruceru said flying back and forth to Dominican Republic "conflicted with [his] new projects" On 6 January, it was announced that former television presenter and swimmer Daniel Pavel would be his replacement.
-This premiere for this season was released on 9 January 2021.
+The series launched on 9 January and ended on 10 July 2021, lasting over 180 days - the longest Romanian edition of Survivor to date.
+This season brought in ratings above the average for the Kanal D station.
+The first episode, which aired in January, attracted over 2.4 million viewers nationwide.
+The finale had an audience of over 1.7 million viewers.

-Pro TV (2022)
+Pro TV (2022–2025)

-In September 2021, it was reported that Pro TV Studios were in talks with Acun Medya, who own the rights to Survivor România, to revive the show in 2022.
-On 12 October 2021, Pro TV aired a teaser trailer, officially confirming that the series would return for a new series in 2022 on Pro TV.
-On September 29, 2022, Pro TV announced that Survivor România was given the green light to produce its fourth season in 2023.